renovate-bot/khulnasoft-lab-_-tfsecurity/tfsecurity-to-vul-migration-guide.md

 $ tfsecurity <dir> --format <format-type>
 ```

-The documentation can be found in Vul under the [following link.](https://khulnasoft-lab.github.io/vul/v0.41/docs/configuration/reporting/)
+The documentation can be found in Tunnel under the [following link.](https://khulnasoft-lab.github.io/vul/v0.41/docs/configuration/reporting/)

 ## FAQs

-**Does Vul support junit?**
+**Does Tunnel support junit?**

-Yes, Vul supports different report templates.
+Yes, Tunnel supports different report templates.
 These can either be set, loaded through a file or by providing a default template such as for JUnit.

 For more information, please [the documentation.](https://khulnasoft-lab.github.io/vul/v0.41/docs/configuration/reporting/#junit)

-**Does Vul support multiple outputs?**
+**Does Tunnel support multiple outputs?**

-Currently, the following outputs are supported by Vul:
+Currently, the following outputs are supported by Tunnel:

 * Table
 * JSON